 Get Winter Ready

 Information on how to be winter ready is now available.
-Advice on general flooding, winter driving, how to be prepared for emergencies and much more is available at www.cumbriawinterready.org.uk
+This gives advice on general flooding, winter driving and how to be prepared for emergencies.

 Families and households can better cope with emergencies by preparing in advance and working together as a team.
 The leaflet suggests practical action you can take at home, including: having a plan; what to put in an emergency ‘grab bag’; how to stay informed; and responding to an incident.

-The Household Emergency Plan leaflet is available online at www.cumbriaaction.org.uk or for free copies to distribute in your community, or for more information, please contact ACT on 01228 817224 or email [email protected]
+The Household Emergency Plan leaflet is available online at Cumbria Action or for free copies to distribute in your community, or for more information, please contact ACT on 01228 817224 or email [email protected]

 The Cumbria Strategic Flood Partnership includes the Environment Agency, Cumbria County Council, Carlisle City Council (and other district councils), United Utilities and a wide range of representatives from other organisations and community groups.
 Alongside recovery work, communities and organisations came together to produce the Cumbria Flood Action Plan.
 This aims to make Cumbria better prepared to manage flood risk for the future.
-To find out more, visit www.cumbriastrategicfloodpartnership.org
+The Flood Hub gives more information on the regional approach to managing flood and coastal risk.

 Carlisle Flood Plan